There is nothing better than sleeping together with your cat – sharing the same bed and the same blanket.

 Why does my cat sleep on my blanket?

-Can cats hide under pillows?
+Can felines hide under pillows?

 How can I make sure my cat is safe while sleeping with me?